samuel-ngai/Process-Manager/README.md

 The exit command is a custom command, not specified by the assignment writeup.

+Using command "*make clean*" will remove the PMan executable from our directory

 ## Usage
 To execute a program in the background, type in "bg (Executable)".
 If the executable accepts  arguments, then arguments can also be inputted by "bg (Executable) (Arguments)"